What Other Kids Are Reading

 Let's start with some definitions.

-You might have grown up calling it something else, but penis (say: pee-niss) is the official word for this part of a boy's body.
-The scrotum (say: scroh-tum) is the sac that hangs below and holds two small organs called testicles (say: tes-tih-kulz).
+You might have grown up calling it something else, but penis (say: PEE-niss) is the official word for this part of a boy's body.
+The scrotum (say: SKRO-tum) is the sac that hangs below and holds two small organs called testicles (say: TESS-tih-kulz).

 The bones of your ribcage protect your heart and lungs.
 Muscles protect other internal organs, like your liver and kidneys.
 But unless you count your underwear, there's no protection for a boy's penis or scrotum.
 This area also has a lot of nerve endings — which make it extra-sensitive — so if a soccer ball accidentally whams into a boy in that spot, it really hurts.

 Unfortunately, there are lots of ways for a boy to hurt his penis or scrotum.
 It can happen while he's riding his bike or playing sports.
 It can happen if someone bumps or kicks a boy there.
 Some sports require boys to wear athletic cups to protect that part of the body, but most of the time boys don't wear this kind of protection.

 The good news is that these injuries are not usually serious, though a boy will usually feel pain and even could be nauseated for a while.
 The testicles are loosely attached to the body and are made of a spongy material, so they're able to absorb most collisions without permanent damage.
 Minor injuries don't usually cause long-term problems.
 But it's a good idea to tell a parent if you get this kind of injury, just in case.

 If it's a minor injury, the pain should slowly go away in less than an hour.
 Meanwhile, your mom or dad could give you some ice to apply and some pain relievers to take.
 You also could lie down and take it easy for a while.